oneTRANSPORT/ios-one-transport-workspace/Documentation/ios_queries.md

+# CoreData queries
+If you run requests, it is then possible to apply CoreData queries to the data sets

 Custom queries are possible using standard NSPredicate objects and the helper retrieval methods in the oneTRANSPORT framework.

 Example 1 - to extract ClearView traffic sensor 1747 data for yesterday: